jarekstrzele/obsidian_notes/R U S T/Ultimate Rust Crash Course/Ultimate Rust Crush 1/I 4 The Meat of Rust.md

 v.push(4);
 v.push(6);

-//remove the item at the end of the vectora and returns it let x = v.pop(); // x is 6
+//remove the item at the end of the vector and returns it let x = v.pop(); // x is 6

 println!("{}", v[1]) ; // prints "4"